projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    for a hypervisor emulated device needs to first set its corresponding I/O bitmap to 1.

--  For UOS, the default I/O bitmap are all set to 1, which means UOS will trap all I/O port access by default.
+-  For User VM, the default I/O bitmap are all set to 1, which means User VM will trap all I/O port access by default.
 Adding an I/O handler for a hypervisor emulated device does not need change its I/O bitmap.
    If the trapped I/O port access does not fall into a hypervisor